8 Trip for Planning a Road Trip (New 2020)

-America is known as the land of great road trips, and many Americans spend days, or even weeks, drifting down the scenic state highways and country roads of this beautiful country.
+America is known as the land of great road trips, and many Americans spend days, or even weeks, drifting down the scenic state highways, traveling to weekend getaways in New England, and enjoying the country roads of this beautiful country.
 The great American Road has become something of a rite of passage for Americans.

 This list of tips for planning a road trip will help as you get ready to embark on this epic journey.